Vickyjoe939/Vickyjoe/README.md

-Attach file by dragging and dropping
+Attach file by dragging and dropping, selecting or pasting them